 Winckley Square Gardens

-Plans sensitive to the history and heritage which also take into account the trees and biodiversity, archaeology, drainage, community involvement, recreation, volunteering and education, have been produced.
+Plans sensitive to the history and heritage took into account the trees and biodiversity, archaeology, drainage, community involvement, recreation, volunteering and education.

 - restoration of the Robert Peel statue